avlo/cadence3_springboot3/sample-apps/azure/TUTORIAL.md

   - annotations
     `@Embeddable`
     `@Entity`
-  - all fields which you'd like your user object to have
+  - any/all fields which you'd like your user object to have

 ----